Azure Synapse Analytics

 Hash distribution on anonymous_id optimises queries that filter or join by user.
 Clustered columnstore index provides excellent compression and analytics query performance.

-1. In the Synapse workspace overview, find the Dedicated SQL endpoint (e.g. datafly-synapse.sql.azuresynapse.net).
+In the Synapse workspace overview, copy the Dedicated SQL endpoint (e.g. datafly-synapse.sql.azuresynapse.net).
+Synapse listens on TCP port 1433 and requires Encrypt=True.

 Configure Firewall Rules